Digital Marketing Funnel: How to create An Automated Funnel

 - Email your list regularly.

-- Use analytic tools and feedbacks to update the process.
+- Use analytic tools and feedback to update the process.

 The secrets of building a profitable marketing funnel consist in combining a good funnel structure with excellent copywriting skills.
 It is also important to learn how to use call-to-actions to guide the prospects.